This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Breast milk or iron-fortified formula is the only food your baby needs for the first 4 to 6 months of life.

 - Breast milk gives your baby the best nutrition.
 It also has antibodies and other substances that help protect your baby's immune system.
 Babies should breastfeed for about 10 to 20 minutes or longer on each breast.
 Your baby will need 8 to 12 feedings every 24 hours.
-If he sleeps for more than 4 hours at one time, wake him up to eat.
+If he or she sleeps for more than 4 hours at one time, wake him or her up to eat.

 - Iron-fortified formula also provides all the nutrients your baby needs.
 Formula is available in a concentrated liquid or powder form.
 You need to add water to these formulas.
 Follow the directions when you mix the formula so your baby gets the right amount of nutrients.
 There is also a ready-to-feed formula that does not need to be mixed with water.
-Ask the healthcare provider which formula is right for your baby.
-As your baby gets older, he will drink between 26 to 36 ounces each day.
-When he starts to sleep for longer periods, he will still need to feed 6 to 8 times in 24 hours.
+Ask your healthcare provider which formula is right for your baby.
+As your baby gets older, he or she will drink 26 to 36 ounces each day.
+When he or she starts to sleep for longer periods, he or she will still need to feed 6 to 8 times in 24 hours.

-- Burp your baby during the middle of his feeding or after he is done with his feeding.
+- Burp your baby during the middle of his or her feeding or after he or she is done.
 Hold your baby against your shoulder.
 Put one of your hands under your baby's bottom.
-Gently rub or pat his back with your other hand.
-You can also sit your baby on your lap with his head leaning forward.
-Support his chest and head with your hand.
-Gently rub or pat his back with your other hand.
-Your baby's neck may not be strong enough to hold his head up.
-Until his neck gets stronger, you must always support his head while you hold him.
-If your baby's head falls backward, he may get a neck injury.
+Gently rub or pat his or her back with your other hand.
+You can also sit your baby on your lap with his or her head leaning forward.
+Support his or her chest and head with your hand.
+Gently rub or pat his or her back with your other hand.
+Your baby's neck may not be strong enough to hold his or her head up.
+Until your baby's neck gets stronger, you must always support his or her head.
+If your baby's head falls backward, he or she may get a neck injury.

 How can I help my baby get physical activity?

-- Gently turn, roll, bounce, and sway your baby to help increase his muscle strength.
+- Gently turn, roll, bounce, and sway your baby to help increase muscle strength.
 Place your baby on your lap, facing you.
-Hold your baby's hands and help him stand.
-Be sure to support his head if he cannot hold it steady.
+Hold your baby's hands and help him or her stand.
+Be sure to support his or her head if he or she cannot hold it steady.

 - Play with your baby on the floor.
-Place your baby on his tummy.
-Tummy time helps your baby learn to hold his head up.
-Put a toy just out of his reach.
-This may motivate him to roll over as he tries to reach it.
+Place your baby on his or her tummy.
+Tummy time helps your baby learn to hold his or her head up.
+Put a toy just out of his or her reach.
+This may motivate him or her to roll over as he or she tries to reach it.

-What are other ways I can support my baby?
+What are other ways I can care for my baby?

 - Relieve your baby's teething discomfort with a cold teething ring.
 Ask your healthcare provider about other ways that you can relieve your baby's teething discomfort.
 Your baby's first tooth may appear between 4 and 8 months of age.
 Some symptoms of teething include drooling, irritability, fussiness, ear rubbing, and sore, tender gums.